Wall Street ends down on Powell's sober outlook, call to Congress for help

 Investor bets on a swift recovery had helped the three main U.S. stock indexes climb about 30% from their March lows.

-But as officials around the world and in parts of the United States began easing lockdown rules with a view to restarting local economies fears of a second wave of COVID-19 infections have diminished those hopes.
+But as officials around the world and in parts of the United States began easing lockdown rules with a view to restarting local economies, fears of a second wave of COVID-19 infections have diminished those hopes.

+Energy stocks .SPNY dropped 4.4% on Wednesday, showing the steepest percentage loss among the 11 major S&P sectors.
+Interest rate-sensitive bank shares .SPXBK also shed 4.4%, tracking a fall in U.S. Treasury yields.

+Wall Street’s fear gauge, the Cboe volatility index , rose for the second day.
+It gained 2.24 points to 35.28 after touching its highest point since May 4.

-Royal Caribbean Cruises Ltd (RCL.N) shares tumbled after it launched a $3.3 billion bond offering, pledging 28 of its ships as collateral and forecast heavy losses for the first quarter.
+Royal Caribbean Cruises Ltd (RCL.N) shares tumbled just under 5% after it launched a $3.3 billion bond offering, pledging 28 of its ships as collateral and forecast heavy losses for the first quarter.

+Declining issues outnumbered advancing ones on the NYSE by a 6.36-to-1 ratio; on Nasdaq, a 4.31-to-1 ratio favored decliners.

+The S&P 500 posted two new 52-week highs and 11 new lows; the Nasdaq Composite recorded 34 new highs and 93 new lows.

 Additional reporting by Medha Singh and Ambar Warrick in Bengaluru; Editing by Sriraj Kalluvila, Shounak Dasgupta and Cynthia Osterman